-These amendments are effective on or after January 1, 2023.
-The Company does not expect an impact to its consolidated financial statements on adoption.
+These amendments were effective on or after January 1, 2023.
+The Company does not expect any changes in the accounting policy disclosure in its consolidated financial statements due to adoption.

 INTERNAL CONTROL OVER FINANCIAL REPORTING AND DISCLOSURE CONTROLS AND PROCEDURES